charlesastaylor/falcons-bookings/README.md

 Login/Register to view
 Date/Session Selector - Show Date, Time, Location, Cost User roles (members have early booking, different costs per age group, only 2nd squad see 2nd squad sessions and games etc.
+Squad members see the sessions 24hours before everyone else.
+For a a Monday session could book the Sunday from 7pm a week in advance, so would see two

 > **User Account**:
 Show Current Bookings